 - Monitor your compost bin closely and keep it away from your house.

-- Keep a general eye on your property, watch out for any usual pest activity.
+- Keep a general eye on your property and watch out for any usual pest activity.

 - Maintain outdoor cockroach control treatments.